mnlipp/jdrupes-mdoclet/README.md

 [![Java CI](https://github.com/mnlipp/jdrupes-mdoclet/actions/workflows/main.yml/badge.svg)](https://github.com/mnlipp/jdrupes-mdoclet/actions/workflows/main.yml)
 [![Maven Central](https://img.shields.io/maven-central/v/org.jdrupes.mdoclet/doclet.svg)](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.jdrupes.mdoclet%22%20AND%20a%3A%22doclet%22)

+**With Java 23 having "native" support for Markdown comments, there will be no future versions of this doclet.
+The way to go is to start adapting your comments now and use Java 23 for Javadoc generation in your build, even if you use some older version of Java for compilation.**

 **Please note that starting with version 2.0.0 the doclet works with the API introduced in Java 9.
 It has been tested with Java 11.**